Use the links to navigate to the section you want to skip to!

 - Loss of concentration and memory

-- Psychological issues like depression, anxiety, and irritability
+- Psychological issues such as depression, anxiety, and irritability

 Advanced Effects of CTEAs CTE progresses, it can lead to more severe neurological symptoms.
-Some of the more critical effects are slurred speech, significant memory problems, and parkinsonism, which are symptoms of Parkinson's disease.
-This may include tremors, muscle stiffness, and slow movement.
+Some of the critical effects include slurred speech, significant memory problems, and parkinsonism, which is characterized by symptoms similar to Parkinson's disease.
+These symptoms may include tremors, muscle stiffness, and slow movement.
 Such advanced effects can profoundly impact an individual's quality of life and functional abilities.